 ‘Driving Home for Christmas’ – Chris Rea

-Georgie threw this one out as a favourite because “it reminds me of driving home from uni back in day and screaming it down the M1 with whichever parent was driving me back.”
+Georgie threw this one out as a favourite because “it reminds me of driving home from uni back in the day and screaming it down the M1 with whichever parent was driving me back.”
 We will never tire of these adorable little Christmassy stories!

-From self-defined ‘basic’ obsessions, to newer entries to the Christmas music canon, and sometimes ignored songs from the past, we’re fairly certain these songs will still be kicking around for many years to come.
+From self-defined ‘basic’ obsessions to newer entries to the Christmas music canon, and sometimes ignored songs from the past, we’re fairly certain these songs will still be kicking around for many years to come.

 ‘Don’t Shoot Me Santa’ – The Killers